kartonfarkas/api_docs/source/integrations/automation_center/node.rst

 HTTP Interfaces
 ---------------

-In these pages, we describe the HTTP interface that needs to be implemented for each Automation Center node integration.
-An example PHP code is included.
+The following describe the HTTP interface(s) that need to be implemented for each Automation Center node integration.
+Sample PHP code is included for each interface.

 .. toctree::
    :maxdepth: 1